Updated on December 11, 2021

-This week’s entry is Dave Brousseau’s “A Couple of Guys,” a comic that runs in various LGBT/alternative papers, as well as online.
+This week’s entry is Dave Brousseau’s “A Couple of Guys,” a comic strip that ran from 1996 to 2018 in various LGBT/alternative papers, as well as online.

 The strip focuses on the lives of an approaching-middle-age gay couple in New York City: Joey, a cop for the NYPD, and his husband Eric, a waiter/part-time actor.
 Joey’s shown as being much more down-to-earth and rational minded than Eric, who tends toward being less sensible and sometimes vapid.
 Eric’s also prone to vivid daydreams.

 A recurring gag in the strip is Eric conversing with his “good” and “bad” sides, via the old cartoon gag of tiny angel and devil versions of himself.

 “Guys” can sometimes be a bit “blue,” with the characters clearly enjoying dating/sex (or jokes about such used as punch lines).
 There’s also the, well, anatomically stylized artwork on some characters.
 The strip does seems willing to poke fun at itself, however.
 Eric’s favorite strip (which none of the other characters can stand) is a vapid one-note comic with inane sex jokes.